Course Title: Master of Arts in Creative Arts (Visual Communication)

 Bachelor Degree (Honours 2.1 or above) in relevant disciplines.

-The MA Visual Communication is a twelve-month, full-time programme or twenty-four-month, part-time programme divided between core modules, including Discourses in Contemporary Art and Design, Research Methods, and a Discipline-Specific Seminar Series, and modules designed to provide core and advanced studio skills.
-The programme is designed to equip students with a systematic understanding and knowledge informed by the forefront of visual communication theory and practice.
+The MA Visual Communication is a twelve-month, full-time course or twenty-four-month, part-time course divided between core modules, including Discourses in Contemporary Art and Design, Research Methods, and a Discipline-Specific Seminar Series, and modules designed to provide core and advanced studio skills.
+The course is designed to equip students with a systematic understanding and knowledge informed by the forefront of visual communication theory and practice.
 It seeks to develop an expanded practice in and enhanced awareness of the broad remit and social/economic/public role of visual communication.

 Key areas of practice on the MA include: typography; editorial design; branding; visual identity; public awareness campaigns; social design; digital technology narrative and space; and web and screen-based design.
 Seminar themes include: Text and Type: Critical typography at the intersection of academic, cultural and professional paradigms; Design Participation and Usability: Cultural and social factors in design with a particular focus on participatory culture, networks, the engaged citizen and ethnographically informed practice; Spaces and Places: Exploring the social, cultural and technical contexts in which visible language systems are produced.